 To celebrate Black History Month, I start class off everyday with a poem by a Black poet.
 Here’s my Playlist if you want to use it in your classroom.
 Sometimes we talk about the poem afterwards, sometimes we free-write or journal, sometimes we just let the poem be.
 It depends on the poem and our agenda for the day.
 This list is nowhere near complete, and I encourage you to discover and share more Black artists who will resonate with your students.
-If you aren’t doing anything yet to honor Black History Month in your class, you should be, and it’s not too late to start.

 A special tribute to Gwedolyn Brooks, created by Eve Ewing and Nate Marshall: